AMAZING WINTER ACTIVITIES IN VERBIER – SWITZERLAND

 There are a few things to do that I haven’t done myself, but I would have loved to had I had the chance.
 These include the following activities in Verbier:

 As you probably know, I am a vegetarian and would not like testing or doing any activity that harms animals.
-But I truly believe the Huskies are well-treated and actually enjoy sledging – and I am sure I would love doing that, too.
+But I genuinely believe the Huskies are well-treated and actually enjoy sledding in Verbier.
+I hope to enjoy this experience myself one day.

 Apres-Ski and Partying

-As mentioned, I didn‘t party and did not even enjoy apres-ski, but Verbier is famous for this.
-So, if you are not as boring as I am, you will probably have some amazing nights in Verbier.
+As mentioned, Verbier is famous for partying and apres-ski.
+So, if you are not as dull as I am, you will probably have some fantastic nights in Verbier.

-If you are looking for more information, please feel free to check the website of Switzerland Tourism or email them: firstname.lastname@example.org if you have further questions.
+If you are looking for more information, please feel free to check Switzerland’s website or email them: firstname.lastname@example.org if you have further questions.

-Visiting Switzerland in the winter with younger kids?
+Are you visiting Switzerland in the winter with your younger kids?
 Then Grächen – also in Valais – might be the perfect ski destination.